jquirossoto/wordpress-multisite-ecs-efs-rds/README.md

 In case you want to configure WordPress as a multisite, you will have to activate it by accessing the Admin -> Configurations -> Network Setup.
 Follow the detailed instructions there.
 To access and modify the files indicated there, you have two options:

 1. Mount the EFS File System on an EC2 instance to access and modify files.
 For this option, you can follow this [tutorial](https://docs.aws.amazon.com/efs/latest/ug/wt1-test.html).
-2. Establish a connection to one of the tasks that is running in the ECS service.
+2. Establish a connection to one of the tasks running in the ECS service.
 For this option, you can run the following command:

     ```
     aws ecs execute-command --region <REGION> --cluster <YOUR-CLUSTER-NAME> --container wordpress --command \"/bin/bash\" --interactive --task <TASK-ID>